 Paris PassLib can also take you anywhere between Zone 1 and 3.
 If you’re staying within these zones, you can take the metro close by your hotel to get to your first destination, for example to the Louvre Museum.

-You can also get priority access to more than 60 museums and that will save you time and money.
-This includes the Louvre Museum, the Versaille Estate, the Pantheon, the Arc de Triomphe, the Tomb Napoleon I and more.
+You can also get priority access to more than 60 museums in Paris and that will save you time and money.
+This includes the Louvre Museum, the Versaille Estate, the Pantheon, the Arc de Triomphe, the Tomb Napoleon I, and more.
 Having the Paris PassLib allows you to skip the long lines at some of those top landmarks, as you get to enjoy priority access.

 It also includes the hop on and off Big Bus sightseeing tour at your leisure.
 In case, you can’t or don’t want to walk around Paris, you can still see Paris on a bus tour.

 Please be aware that bus tours can get really packed with tourists and often they’re always running late which will only lead you to wait around at the bus stop and waste time.